gabor-boros/questdb-stock-market-dashboard/README.md

 ```

 Using the Finnhub `client`, we get a quote for the given symbol.
 After the quote
-is retrieved successfully, we prepare an SQL query to insert the quote into the
+is retrieved successfully, we prepare a SQL query to insert the quote into the
 database.
 At the end of the function, as the last step, we open a connection to
 QuestDB and insert the new quote.